StarHawkMK1/myphi/README.md

 ## Limitations of phi-1.5

 * Generate Inaccurate Code and Facts: The model often produces incorrect code snippets and statements.
 Users should treat these outputs as suggestions or starting points, not as definitive or accurate solutions.
-* Limited Scope for code: Almost all codes in our dataset are Python and use only the packages "typing, math, random, collections, datetime, itertools".
-If the model generates Python scripts that utilize other packages or scripts in other languages, we strongly recommend users manually verify all API uses.
+* Limited Scope for code: If the model generates Python scripts that utilize uncommon packages or scripts in other languages, we strongly recommend users manually verify all API uses.
 * Unreliable Responses to Instruction: The model has not undergone instruction fine-tuning.
 As a result, it may struggle or fail to adhere to intricate or nuanced instructions provided by users.
 * Language Limitations: The model is primarily designed to understand standard English.
 Informal English, slang, or any other language outside of English might pose challenges to its comprehension, leading to potential misinterpretations or errors in response.
 * Potential Societal Biases: Regardless of the safe data used for its training, the model is not entirely free from societal biases.
 There's a possibility it may generate content that mirrors these societal biases, particularly if prompted or instructed to do so.
 We urge users to be aware of this and to exercise caution and critical thinking when interpreting model outputs.